Altermagnetism: an unconventional spin-ordered phase of matter

-We will elaborate on the framework of the Pomeranchuk Fermi-liquid instabilities in more depth in the next section where we move to the discussion of the spin-ordered anisotropic phases\cite{Hirsch1990,Kivelson2003,Wu2004,Wu2007,Fischer2011,Kiselev2017,Wu2018,Klein2019}.
-Here we conclude the overview of the anisotropic phases without spin ordering by pointing out that the $l=1$ Pomeranchuk instability has been a matter of an on-going discussion throughout the past hundred years.
-In Fig. 2, the instability is depicted as a Fermi-surface distortion in the form of a parity-breaking shift.
-From 1920's till 1940's, considered among others by Bloch, Landau or Born\cite{Born1948,Bohm1949,Hoddeson1987,Schmalian2010}, such a Fermi-surface distortion, giving rise to a spontaneous equilibrium current, recurrently appeared as an attempt to explain conventional superconductivity.
+We will elaborate on the framework of the Pomeranchuk Fermi-liquid instabilities in more depth in the next section where we move to the discussion of the spin-ordered phases\cite{Hirsch1990,Oganesyan2001,Kivelson2003,Wu2004,Wu2007,Fischer2011,Kiselev2017,Wu2018,Klein2019}.
+Here we conclude the overview of the phases preserving the spin-space rotation symmetry by pointing out that the charge-channel $l=1$ Pomeranchuk instability has been a matter of an on-going discussion throughout the past hundred years.
+In Fig.~\ref{fig_SC_PI}b, the instability is depicted as a Fermi-surface distortion in the form of a parity-breaking shift.
+From the 1920's till the 1940's, considered among others by Bloch, Landau or Born\cite{Born1948,Bohm1949,Hoddeson1987,Schmalian2010}, such a Fermi-surface distortion, suggesting a presence of a spontaneous equilibrium current, recurrently appeared as an attempt to explain conventional superconductivity.
 The theory failed as it violated the first theorem on superconductivity, formulated in the meantime by Bloch himself, showing that the minimum energy state bears no current\cite{Hoddeson1987}.
 With the other unsuccessful theories at the time, it led Bloch to his "second theorem" stating that every theory of superconductivity could be disproved\cite{Hoddeson1987}.
-While the conventional superconductivity was eventually explained by the Cooper-pairing mechanism\cite{Bardeen1957}, whether or not the $l=1$ Pomeranchuk instability is physically possible has remained a matter of theoretical research till today\cite{Kiselev2017,Wu2018,Klein2019}.
+While the conventional superconductivity was eventually explained by the Cooper-pairing mechanism\cite{Bardeen1957}, whether or not the charge-channel $l=1$ Pomeranchuk instability is physically possible has remained a matter of theoretical research till today\cite{Kiselev2017,Wu2018,Klein2019}.
 Experimentally, it has remained elusive.